Cumberland Legal Aid Clinic

 The Cumberland Legal Aid Clinic is housed in a small building next to the Law School, and is staffed by a full-time Office Manager and an Administrative Assistant.
 The Clinic is comparable in facilities to many small and medium-sized law firms, with networked computers and other office equipment, a small library, student offices, and meeting rooms.

-At this time, the Law School offers three separate clinic courses through CLAC each semester: General Practice Clinic, Juvenile Justice Clinic, Prisoner Assistance Clinic, and Refugee and Human Rights Clinic.
+At this time, the Law School offers four separate clinic courses through CLAC each semester: General Practice Clinic, Juvenile Justice Clinic, Prisoner Assistance Clinic, and Refugee and Human Rights Clinic.
 Each year, the Clinic selects five students for the Summer Internship Program, which provides a summer-long intensive experience practicing law.
 In addition, all students enrolled in Clinic courses and who participate in the Summer Intern Program assist victims of domestic violence, sexual assault, and stalking through the Clinic’s Domestic Violence Program.